*This* is the ultra-comforting keto eggplant parmesan we didn’t know we needed in our life right now.

 Ways to Dry (Purge) the Eggplant:

 - Microwave: This method from Kenji Lopez is brilliant because you can purge your eggplants in less than 10 minutes.
-The downside to this technique is it uses either a lot of kitchen towels or a lot of paper towel.
-Still it’s my prefered method for making this recipe because it’s the fastest.
+The downside to this technique is it uses either a lot of kitchen towels or a lot of paper towels.
+Still, it’s my preferred method for making this recipe because it’s the fastest.

-- The Airfryer: Although I haven’t tried this, I’ve heard some people had success with purging eggplants in an airfyer.
+- The Airfryer: Although I haven’t tried this, I’ve heard some people had success with purging eggplants in an air fryer.
 The question is do you cover them?
 If you’ve tried it, let me know in the comments!